insight-platform/Savant/README.md

 Following is the objective of this forked project:

-1. This project detects people with faces.
+1. This project detects people with faces using PeopleNet.
 2. If a face is shown, then it blurs it.
 3. Counts the number of people with shown faces in the frame, as well as the people whose face is not visible, and plots the numbers on the top of frame.
+4. Assigns unique IDs to people.
+5. Draw box with green color (representing their face is not visible) and blue color (reprsenting their face is visible) with labels as tracker IDs.

-4. Assigns unique IDs to people and tracks them, which good chance of resiliance of occlusion.
+6. NvDeepSORT tracks them, which good chance of resiliance of occlusion.

 # Specifications
 Platform: Linux (Ubuntu 22)